adam-woodhouse/Chem4P/README.md

 ## Weronika and Adam

-Weronika and Adam focused on MOF pre-selection and Henry's coefficients' calculations to determine the best-performing structures for the selective nitrogen/methane adsorption.
+Weronika and Adam focused on MOF pre-selection and Henry's coefficients' calculations to determine the best-performing structures for the selective nitrogen and methane adsorption.

 ## Jude and Salomé